What is it? And more importantly, what can I do about it?

 Perimenopause is the transition between child-bearing years and menopause.
 Pregnancy is still possible because ovulation still does occur, but this is the time when hormone levels begin to fluctuate.
 The average age that a woman enters perimenopause is 40, and it can last from 8 – 10 years.
 However, that is just an average; some women begin much earlier, and some much later.
 It all depends on the individual.

-The process of perimenopause to menopause is generally gradual, however there are some factors which can make it more sudden such as:
+The process of perimenopause to menopause is generally gradual, however, there are some factors that can make it more sudden such as:

 - Diabetes and other chronic health conditions

 - Cancer – some cancer drugs cause the ovaries to stop producing hormones